 "Product Design offered me a fantastic experience in both creative and practical skills.
 Staff offered wonderful support and helped me achieve my highest quality work".

-Frequently asked questions and future careers So why should I take Product Design?
+So why should I take Product Design?

 Students often find that it is an enjoyable subject adding variety to the academic week.
 The department has excellent value added scores for all of their students and a 100% pass rate.
-What subjects does it combine well with?

 The A level makes a good combination with the following subjects: - Business Studies, Art and Design, Maths and Physics.
 There are many careers following this course including engineering and all aspects of design and manufacturing.

 What careers can it lead to?

 This A Level is a great route into any area in the design industry.
 In addition to this the results are outstanding and students often find that they use their D&T points to access any number of higher education routes.

-For more information contact Ms E Dunmore Email: Elizabeth.Dunmore@modschools.org Psychology A Level AQA 7182
+For more information contact Ms E Dunmore Email: Elizabeth.Dunmore@modschools.org

-Who should consider studying this course?
+Psychology A Level

 This course is an introduction to Psychology for anyone who has an interest in human behaviour and why humans behave in the ways that they do.
 We delve into the big questions such as:: How can we define mental health?
 Do our family relationships affect our romantic relationships later in life?
 Why do people conform and obey?
 What causes someone to turn to crime?
-What units are studied and how are they assessed?

 A level Psychology is comprised of three exam papers, each worth 33.3% of the total marks.
-Each paper is two hours long and a mixture of short answer questions and extended writing. - Paper 1 Introduction to Psychology.
+Each paper is two hours long and a mixture of short answer questions and extended writing.

+- Paper 1 Introduction to Psychology.
 Topics covered include Social influence, Memory, Attachment and Psychopathology. - Paper 2 Psychology in context.
-Topics covered include Approaches to Psychology, Biopsychology and Research methods
+Topics covered include Approaches to Psychology, Biopsychology and Research methods.